Ufidtech/onboardx-gemma/README.md

 ## Credits

-Built by the Gemma Duo Team Two minds.
+Built by the Gemma Duo Team: Two minds.
 One agent.
 Built for impact. for the **Build with Gemma: AI for Africa Hackathon — Minna 2026**.